djipco/windows-kiosk-memento/README.md

 ## Windows Updates

-* To stop Windows from trying to update itself or reactivating the Windows Update Service, install the [StopUpdates10](https://greatis.com/stopupdates10/) freeware.
+* To stop the Windows Update Service install the [StopUpdates10](https://greatis.com/stopupdates10/) freeware.
+It also prevents Windows Update from reactivating itself.

 ## Remote Control